NXT TakeOver: Vengeance Day: Preliminary matches

-The pay-per-view opened with the finals of the first-ever women's Dusty Rhodes Tag Team Classic between the team of Ember Moon and Shotzi Blackheart and the team of Dakota Kai and Raquel González.
+The event opened with the finals of the first-ever women's Dusty Rhodes Tag Team Classic between the team of Ember Moon and Shotzi Blackheart and the team of Dakota Kai and Raquel González.
 The match was fast-paced and largely competitive throughout; only Kai was isolated by the opposing tag team for any prolonged stretch, though she was eventually able to tag in González.
 Kai hit the Kai-Ro-Practor for a nearfall, as did Blackheart with her signature finishing senton.
 Kai and González also utilized a double-team version of Kai's Go 2 Kick signature maneuver, which involves elevating the opponent before dropping them and kicking them in the face as they fall.
 The end of the match came when González tossed Moon from the entrance ramp, enabling her and Kai to focus on Blackheart.
 González performed the Chingona Bomb on Blackheart, and both she and Kai made the cover for the decisive pinfall.
 This made Kai and González the tournament champions and recipients of a future opportunity at the WWE Women's Tag Team Championship.

 Next came the NXT North American Championship match, with the champion Johnny Gargano defending against Kushida.
 Kushida held the offensive advantage for the majority of the match, targeting Gargano's left arm.
 This both set up Kushida's Hoverboard Lock finisher and impaired the left-handed Gargano from executing normal offence like punches and chops.
 Gargano in turn was able work over Kushida's head and neck to set up his own finisher, the One Final Beat.
 In the finishing sequence, Kushida hit a running kick to Gargano's arm while the two were on the entrance ramp (which, in contrast to most WWE events, was level with the ring apron) and locked in the Hoverboard Lock in the ring.
 Gargano managed to stand and entangle Kushida's neck in the ropes, forcing him to release the hold.
-Gargano then hit One Final Beat twice - first from the inside of the ring to the entrance ramp, and secondly from the ramp to the inside of the ring, successfully securing the victory and retaining the championship.
+Gargano then hit One Final Beat twice, first from the inside of the ring to the entrance ramp, and secondly from the ramp to the inside of the ring, successfully securing the victory and retaining the championship.